Characterization of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Results

 \end{multicols}

 \begin{multicols}{2}

-Significant alterations in the average degree at each one of the four brain lobes analysed were verified over the experiment (see Fig.3 , Table 2).

-The frontal, parietal, and temporal regions presented a quite alike dynamic behavior.
-On those regions, after the placement of the blindfold over the eyes, an increase and a higher variation in the mean connectivity degree of the networks were observed.
-A minute and a half after the injection of the anesthetic cocktail, an expressive decrease in the connectivity was noted (see Fig.3 a, b, c), the average degree was reduced 18 times in the the subgraphs of frontal region, 10 times in the parietal lobe and four times on temporal areas; in comparison to the awake state (blindfolded) (see Table 2).
-A substantial decrease on the variation of the average degree on those cortical lobes was also observed, as the connectivity remained quite constant during general anesthesia (see Fig.3 a, b, c).
+Significant alterations in the average degree at each one of the four brain lobes analyzed were verified over the experiment (see \hyperlink{FIGURE3}{$Figure \cdot 3$}; \hyperlink{TABLE2}{$Table \cdot 2$}).
+The frontal, parietal, and temporal regions presented quite similar dynamic behavior.
+In those regions, the mean connectivity degree increased and presented a higher variation after placing a blindfold over the eyes.
+A minute and a half after the injection of the anesthetic cocktail, an expressive decrease in the connectivity was noted (see \hyperlink{FIGURE3}{$Figure \cdot 3$, \mbox{Sub-Figures A, B, and C)}}.
+The average degree was reduced 18 times in the subgraphs of the frontal region, 10 times in the parietal lobe, and four times in temporal areas; in comparison to the awake state (blindfolded) (see \hyperlink{TABLE2}{$Table \cdot 2$}).
+In addition, a substantial decrease in the variation of the average degree on those cortical lobes was also observed, as the connectivity remained relatively constant during general anesthesia (see \hyperlink{FIGURE3}{$Figure \cdot 3$, \mbox{Sub-Figures A, B, and C).}}

 A distinct dynamic behavior in response to the experimental conditions was observed on the sub-graphs respective to the occipital lobe.
-After the eyes of the monkey were covered, the average degree of the sub-graphs almost doubled and also presented a higher variation (see Fig.3 d).
-After the administration of the anesthetics, a decrease on the mean connectivity that lasted for about seven minutes was verified.
-Then, the mean connectivity started to increase and also presented a higher variation (see Fig.3 d).
+After covering the eyes of the monkey, the average degree of the sub-graphs almost doubled and also presented a higher variation (see \hyperlink{FIGURE3}{$Figure \cdot 3$, \mbox{Sub-Figure D})}.
+After administering the anesthetics, a decrease in the mean connectivity lasting about seven minutes was verified.
+Then, the mean connectivity increased and showed a higher variation (see \hyperlink{FIGURE3}{$Figure \cdot 3$, \mbox{Sub-Figure D)}}.